 Palacio considers that the fiscal management by the Salvadoran government has been “outstanding and continued until June.”
 However, this could not be viable after 2024.

-several economic actors predicted the risk of a possible default with the arrival of bitcoin in El Salvador since the beginning of the year.
+several economic actors predicted the risk of a possible default with the arrival of Bitcoin in El Salvador at the beginning of the year.
 Among them are risk rating agencies and international financial institutions.

-In the case of the financial firm Moody's, it warned of the risks that existed if the government acquired more bitcoin, especially for the payment capacity and its fiscal profile.
-For its part, the London-based institute's School of Public Policy, LSE, believes that the country has achieved meager economic growth, with a large fiscal deficit and almost 90% of gross domestic product (GDP) in public debt.
+The financial firm Moody warned of the risks if the government acquired more Bitcoin, especially its payment capacity and fiscal profile.
+The London-based institute’s School of Public Policy, LSE, believes the country has achieved meager economic growth, with a large fiscal deficit and almost 90% of gross domestic product (GDP) in public debt.

 “Since the New York Times dedicated so much time and space to El Salvador’s economic initiatives?
 They are afraid bitcoin is inevitable,”